haritha3679/deep-learning-challenge/README.md

 ![Layer](layer.png)

 ![accuracy](loss_accuracy.png)
-Were you able to achieve the target model performance?

 What steps did you take in your attempts to increase model performance?

 - Removed EIN and SPECIAL CONSIDERATIONS FIELDS.